plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 We struggled to timely cover all the customer support questions, especially the technical ones.
 Robert has been invaluable in helping us improve this so we can better and faster respond to the more technical questions without slowing down our development.

 Google is infamous for not having any customer support so we're doing our best to give people that contact us, a friendly, timely and helpful response.
 Everyone does support at Plausible and we don't have any plans for dedicated support personnel.

+### August: Publishing a study on the usage of adblockers ($35,713 MRR)

+Adblockers are a popular topic with site owners.
+People are curious how much data they're missing out on in their analytics from people that block scripts.
+We had some interesting data that compared the level of blockage between Google Analytics and Plausible so we decided to publish a little study with the details in "[58% of Hacker News, Reddit and tech-savvy audiences block Google Analytics](https://plausible.io/blog/google-analytics-adblockers-missing-data)".

+This post was very related to one of the concerns of our potential audience and we were able to show how people can uncover more insights by using a different analytics tool.
+More than 30,000 people ended up reading the post within the first 24 hours of publishing.
+In the five days following the publishing of the post, our trial signups increase by more than 100% compared to the previous period.

+It's another example of how content marketing can be used to drive awareness to your product.
+Look at the opportunities in something only you have access to such as in our example the data we collect on website visitors.

 ### October: We've made it to $500k ARR ($42,624 MRR)